infinera/terraform-infinera-xr-modules/workflows/setup_network/README.md

      1. The network intent
      2. The bandwidth intent
      3. The sevice intent
   3. Execute *terraform apply* to run using the input from *AAA.auto.tfvars* or *terraform -apply -var-file="AAA.tfvars"*.
-This will create the constellation network.

 *main.tf* in **setup_network** directory
 ```